Log Integrity Capabilities of SIEMs

 Are the other approaches “good enough”?
 If the audit logs are non-critical – probably.
 If getting them tampered with cannot have serious negative effects on the organization – probably.
 But we bet no CISO, or CEO for that matter, wants to view their audit log as non-critical.
 So partial measures are rarely “good enough”.

 We’ll finish by summarizing the different approaches and what they give you:

 |Hash chaining||Yes (eventual)||Yes||No|

 |Merkle trees with public anchor||Yes (eventual)||Yes||Yes|

 Using the right tools for the job is important.
-SIEMs are the right tools for the job of log monitoring, correlation, and detecting potential attacks.
-We have carefully designed SentinelTrails to be the right tool for the job of protecting the audit logs of mission-critical systems.
+We have carefully designed LogSentinel SIEM and its SentinelTrails module to be the right tool for the job of protecting the audit logs of mission-critical systems.

 Denitsa Stefanova is a Senior IT Business Analyst with solid experience in Marketing and Data Analytics.
 She is involved in IT projects related to marketing and data analytics software improvements, as well as the development of effective methods for fraud and data breach prevention.
 Denitsa supports her IT-related experience by applying her skills into her everyday duties, including IT and quality auditing, detecting IT vulnerabilities, and GDPR-related gaps.